 A great example of leadership can be found in Houston at MD Anderson in the Respiratory Care Department.
 Just ask Texas State RC Grad Jorge Rodriguez about the opportunities his BSRC degree has opened up for him there.
 Recently, Jorge co-authored an article on Ensuring Adequate Nutrition Support for the Ventilated Patient" An Interdisciplinary Approach with a fellow healthcare professional from the pharmacy department.
 MD Anderson publishes Critical Decisions as a continuing education publication for dietitians and respiratory therapist.
 Click on the link: tmp/fckeditor/7d274a29-38ad-11e1-87b0-016969c7c608/CD_1.pdf or the pdf below and learn how important it is to make sure mechanical ventilator patients in the ICU have enough nutrition and calories for weaning trials.
 GOOD JOB, JORGE!!
 We are proud of you!

 The Department of Respiratory Care is pleased to offer a graduate certificate in Polysomnographic Technology.
 The PSG program is the only program offered at the graduate level in the nation and provides 15 graduate hours in sleep technology that may be applied toward graduate degrees, such as the Master of Science in Interdisciplinary Studies (MSIS) degree.
 Following the 9-month graduate certificate program, students will receive a graduate certificate from Texas State and notation on their graduate transcript denoting the certificate.
-Specific tracks are available for all credentialed respiratory therapist or any licensed healthcare professional seeking an opportunity to enter the sleep medicine profession with the Registered Polysomnographic Technologists (RPSGT) or a Sleep Disorder Specialist (SDS) national credentials.
-RTs with a bachelor's degree or Allied Health Professionals/Nurses with a bachelor's degree are eligible to apply.
+The graduate certificate qualifies for all credentialed respiratory therapist to sit for either/both the Registered Polysomnographic Technologists (RPSGT) or a Sleep Disorder Specialist (SDS) national credentials.

 Sleep studies, or polysomnography, is an exciting area of healthcare in which the sleep profession perform technical & diagnostic evaluations of a broad range of sleep disorders.
 Respiratory Therapist represent a large portion of the sleep technology workforce.
 For more information, check under the "Degrees & Programs" tab above.